Marcus Hardy, Angel Nelson help Merrillville cruise past Crown Point

 “Paris is going to help us,” Seiss said.
 “He’s still figuring some things out with our verbiage and how we do stuff.
 He’s in a tough spot, coming in really late and having one of the hardest positions to come in and play.
 (As a quarterback), not only do you have to know what you’re doing, but you gotta know what the other 10 guys are doing.
 It’s tough, but he’s doing a nice job.”

-Although a host of Pirates had big offensive nights, Seiss said he still expects his team to be more disciplined.
-The Pirates (3-0, 1-0) racked up nine penalties for 95 yards.
+Although a host of Pirates had big offensive nights, Seiss said his team still needs to be more disciplined.
+Merrillville (3-0, 1-0) racked up nine penalties for 95 yards.

-Sophomore wide receiver JJ Johnson scored Crown Point’s lone touchdown on a 12-yard run with 27.1 seconds left in the fourth quarter.
-The Bulldogs (1-2, 0-1) managed just 59 yards of total offense.
+Sophomore wide receiver JJ Johnson scored the Bulldogs' lone touchdown on an 11-yard run with 27.1 seconds left in the fourth quarter.
+Crown Point (1-2, 0-1) managed just 76 yards of total offense, compared to 447 yards for the Pirates.

 Gallery: Crown Point at Merrillville football